intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/monitoring/mppt.md

 ### API Host message ('monitoring.mppt')

-Each dataset item in the the `dataset/mppt` POST message body 'datasets' array is transformed into a separate JSON message based on the structure shown below.
+Each dataset item in the the `dataset/mppt` POST message body 'datasets' array, is transformed into a separate JSON message as shown below.

 Each message contains as many data items as there were in the POST request dataset.